lsaffre/blog/docs/topics/why_free.rst

    <https://en.wikipedia.org/wiki/The_Cathedral_and_the_Bazaar>`_.

 Imagine that you are the owner of a well-running sandwich bar in a little town.
 And as your sandwich bar gets more and more customers, you decide to engage an assistant to help you.
 And because your assistant is trustworthy and capable, you delegate more and more reponsibilities to him.

-Then imagine that you need to move to another town and designate your friend to become the manager of your sandwich bar.
+Then imagine that you need to move to another town and designate your assistant to become the manager of your sandwich bar.
 The manager continues to send you regular financial reports about your sandwich bar.

 Now imagine that after some time you discover that the manager of your sandwich bar would refuse to show the invoices he received